 Prospective patients referred through the CRS scheme

 SIP requires prospective patients to provide personal information including names, address, and details relating to their requests for consultation.
-This information is passed on to an Area Assessor, who may use it if referring the patient onto a therapist.
+This information is passed on to an Area Representative, who may use it if referring the patient onto a therapist.
 This information is retained by SIP for six months from the first date of contact, after which any identifying data is deleted.
-Area Assessors will also destroy personal information after six months.
+Area Representatives will also destroy personal information after six months.
 The legal base for processing this information is Contractual.

 SIP keeps data including tax and salary records for employees, HR records including supervision, together with disciplinary and grievance records.
 The legal base for processing this information is Contractual.
 If an employee has concerns about the safety of their data or its inappropriate use they should address their concerns to the Executive Committee.
 Tax and salary records are held for up to seven years.
 Other HR information is deleted within three years of the staff member leaving the organisation.

 SIP keeps data including names and address and other relevant information of its trustees and other officers and may pass this information to legal bodies such as the Charity Commission and Companies House.
 The legal base for processing this information is Public Tasks.
 This information may be held in the official company records while the company is still active and operating.